-In week three of conquering your kid’s sugar habit, be on the lookout for added sugars hanging around your pantry and refrigerator.
-Read food labels when you are at the grocery store.
+In week three, be on the lookout for added sugars hanging around your pantry and refrigerator.
+Read food labels when you’re at the grocery store.
 You’ll often see a low-sodium chicken broth, but have you turned it around to see the amount of sugar it contains?
 What about crackers?
 Jelly?
 Granola bars?

 You don’t have to completely eliminate these items from your diet.
-Some crackers don’t contain any sugar, and when topped with a slice of cheese, make a delightful treat for little ones.
+Some crackers don’t contain any sugar, and when topped with a slice of cheese they make a delightful treat.
 Just make sure to read the labels.

-Juice and chocolate milk are often a go-to for young children, but they are high in sugar content.
-In week four, it’s okay for your child to have a small serving of juice once a day, but keep it at that.
+Juice and chocolate milk are often a go-to for young children, but they’re high in sugar content.
+In week four, it’s okay to have a small serving of juice once a day, but keep it at that.
 Kids used to sugary drinks might resist pure water at first, so try some of these tricks:

 - Use a silly straw